electronstudio/godot_high_scores_tutorial/docs/tutorial.md

 ![](tablenames.png){ width=50% }
 ![](tablescores.png){ width=50% }

 7. Right click on the root node and *Attach script*.
 Press *create*.
-Edit the ready function so it looks like this:
+Edit the *ready* function so that it looks like this:

 ```gdscript
 func _ready():